Bill Kenwright: 1999 buyout proposal and True Blue Holdings

 Kenwright's consortium bought 68% of Everton F.C. from Peter Johnson for £20 million in 1999.
 A holding company called True Blue (Holdings) Ltd was formed in January 2000.
 The stakeholders in True Blue Holdings included Paul Gregg, Jimmy Mulville, Jon Woods and Willy Russell before it was dissolved in 2004.
 Mihir Bose reported that Anita Gregg lent up to £7 million to Kenwright.
 Upon completion of the deal, Kenwright said: "Acquiring Peter Johnson's shares is only the first step to restoring a great club to where it belongs – to where it should be.
 If you are going to run a successful football club you need two qualities: you need to be realistic and you need a plan.
 I'm realistic and I have a plan."

 In 2003, he attempted to move Everton to the Kings Dock on the riverside but after a public feud with director Paul Gregg over the proposal's finances and the sale of Wayne Rooney, the move fell through.
 Gregg had wanted to keep Rooney at the club and Kenwright reluctantly felt it was best he be sold to ease the club's financial burden.
 Paul and Anita Gregg later sold their shares to Florida-based businessman Robert Earl.
 Kenwright's close friend Philip Green is believed to have helped him secure the club after being approached for help.

 Chairmanship

 On 1 June 2004, Kenwright became chairman of Everton Football Club.
 On the same day, Trevor Birch was appointed chief executive officer to replace the outgoing Michael Dunford.
 Kenwright said that Birch would be his "sounding board" and that the new CEO should "dictate the policy of the football club".
 Kenwright stated that Birch had not been brought in to sell the club, but that a new investor can have his shares as long as they "have money to run the club".
 Birch resigned six weeks later.
-He resigned after a meeting with True Blue Holding (Kenwright, Woods, Gregg and Abercromby) where the board opted to not to sell the club.
+He resigned after a meeting with True Blue Holding (Kenwright, Woods, Gregg and Abercromby) where the board opted not to sell the club.
 Gregg claimed there was a refusal to relinquish control by other directors and that it was preventing progress at the club.